First Grade Curriculum

 D’Nealian Handwriting is the form we use in first grade to prepare our students for cursive writing in second grade.
 Students strengthen their handwriting skills by composing a poem every month, answering writing prompts, and completing exercises in their D’Nealian skills workbook.

-The first grade math curriculum includes addition and subtraction strategies through twenty, greater than/less than, basic geometry, fractions, place value to one-hundred, skip-counting by 2, 3, 5, 10, and 25, time to the hour and half-hour, solving word problems, measurement and estimating, and making and interpreting graphs.
+The new math series, My Math, includes addition and subtraction strategies through twenty, greater than/less than, basic geometry, fractions, place value to one-hundred, skip-counting by 2, 3, 5, 10, and 25, time to the hour and half-hour, solving word problems, measurement and estimating, and making and interpreting graphs.
 Strategies taught for solving math problems include: using counters, drawing a picture, acting it out, counting up, counting backward, writing a number sentence, finding a pattern, making and reading a graph or chart.
+Math vocabulary is also introduced and reinforced daily.
 Students end the year by adding and subtracting two-digit numbers and regrouping.

 We explore four primary science themes in first grade: Life Science, Physical Science, Space Science, and Earth Science.
 Concepts we cover include animals, the five senses, living and non-living things and their properties, health and ways to stay healthy, matter, forces such as magnetism, push and pull, weather, recycling, the environment, planets, and dinosaurs.
 The students study these themes through observation, hands-on activities and experiments, watching videos, reading books, and journaling.